cakephp/docs/en/core-libraries/events.rst

 of any type, we recommend passing an associative array, to make inspection easier.

-:php:meth:`CakeEventManager::dispatch()` method accepts the event object as argument and notifies all listener and callbacks passing this abject along.
+:php:meth:`CakeEventManager::dispatch()` method accepts the event object as argument and notifies all listener and callbacks passing this object along.
 So the listeners will handle all the extra logic around the `afterPlace` event, you can log the time, send emails, update user statistics possibly in separate objects and even delegating it to offline tasks if you have the need.